GHGs Descriptions & Sources in California

 Transportation is the single largest source of CO2 in California; which is primarily comprised of on-road travel.
 Electricity production, industrial and residential sources also make important contributions to CO2 emissions in California.

 CH4 has a global warming potential of 25, indicating one gram of CH4 is equivalent to 25 grams of CO2 over a 100-year timeframe.
-CH4 is the second most important GHG in California, accounting for 9% of 2017 GHG emissions in CO2 equivalent units.
+CH4 is the second highest emitting GHG in California, accounting for 9% of 2018 GHG emissions in CO2 equivalent units.

 Sources of CH4 in California